 Step 1: Add your Heroku API token and app name as an environment variables

 Define two variables in your settings for your Heroku repository:

 |API token generated from Heroku.
 Use a secured variable so that it is masked and encrypted|

 |Heroku app name|

-You can define these variable at the deployment environment, repository, or team level.
+You can define these variables at the deployment environment, repository, or team level.
 The example below is shown with a repository variable.